-Approximately 42,000 Florida seniors receive assistance under this program annually with services ranging from non-medical transportation assistance to personal care to adult day health care.
+Approximately 44,000 Florida seniors receive assistance under this program annually with services ranging from non-medical transportation assistance to personal care to adult day health care.
 Each approved service is intended specifically to allow the elderly to age safely in their homes.
-With this program, participants are able to self-direct some of their care, meaning they can hire the personal caregiver of their choosing.
-Family members, including spouses and adult children, may be paid to provide care.

-While there is no income limit for CCE, this program, has effective lower limits in that if the individual is eligible for Medicaid, they are not eligible for CCE.
+While there is no income limit for CCE, if the individual is eligible for Medicaid, they are not eligible for CCE.
 Florida’s Medicaid eligibility limits are available here.